 Yes.
 If you don't seek medical attention, two things could happen:

 Insurance companies often look for any excuse to deny motorcycle accident claims.
-And if you don't have a medical record of your injuries, many insurance companies will argue that you were not seriously injured in your crash.
-That's why it's important to have an EMT, emergency room doctor, or your own physician evaluate you as soon as possible after your accident.
+And, if you don’t have a medical record of your injuries, many insurance companies will argue that you were not seriously injured in your crash.
+That’s why it’s important to have an EMT, emergency room doctor or your own physician evaluate you as soon as possible after your accident.

 Who investigates South Dakota motorcycle accidents?

 Depending on where your accident took place, a local police officer or a state trooper for the South Dakota Highway Patrol will likely investigate your accident.
 State troopers investigate accidents on interstate highways such as I-90 and I-29.
-But it's important to remember that police officers do not work for you.
-Their primary focus is on determining why your accident took place, not whether you're fairly compensated for your crash.
-That's why it's important to have an experienced attorney working for you and conducting an independent investigation into your accident.
+But it’s important to remember that police officers do not work for you.
+Their primary focus is on determining why your accident took place, not on whether you’re fairly compensated for your crash.
+That’s why it’s important to have an experienced attorney working for you and conducting an independent investigation into your accident.
 That way, your best interests will not be overlooked.

 Should I call my insurance company after my motorcycle accident?